West Milford, New Jersey: History

 Greenwood Lake is an interstate lake approximately 9 mi long and covering 1920 acres, lying in both West Milford and Greenwood Lake, New York, across the New York state line.
 It was originally called Long Pond.
 It was dammed up to increase the size of the lake for water power down stream.
 During the resort era, several steamboats operated on the lake, the most famous and grand was the two deck steamer, Montclair.
 These steamboats met the trains and took passengers to the various resorts around the lake in both states.

 There is a seaplane area on Greenwood Lake, a few large marinas and lakeside restaurants with docks.
 A public airport called Greenwood Lake Airport is located just south of the lake on top of a mountain ridge; its runway is long enough to handle small jets.
 There is one private airport in the township on a private estate.

 After World War II and for the next 20 years the area underwent a major change from a resort area to year-round residences.
 Before there were year-round houses, the summer residence of Cecil B. DeMille was West Milford.
 Road maps of the 1950s showing the population on the backside said 2,000 winter and 10,000 summer.

-In 1972, Warner Brothers opened up a wildlife theme park called Jungle Habitat.
-This park consisted of a drive through safari and a small park with various shows.
-Initially, this brought huge tourist revenue to the township.
+In 1972, Warner Brothers opened up a wildlife theme park called Jungle Habitat, consisting of a drive-through safari and a small park with various shows.
+Initially, this brought many visitors to the township.
 Shortly after the park opened, a tourist being driven through the safari in a taxi was attacked by a lion on October 19, 1972, bringing negative publicity to the park.
 The park was plagued by problems, including reports of dangerous animals escaping into West Milford.

-Jungle Habitat was a mixed blessing due to the amount of summer and weekend traffic into this rural area made up of small two lane roads.
-Jungle Habitat wanted to expand and become a huge amusement park, but residents concerned with excessive traffic voted this proposal down in 1976, which resulted in an abrupt closing and exit.
-Some of the animals in the wildlife park were subsequently moved to the then-recently established drive through safari at Great Adventure in Jackson Township.
+Jungle Habitat added summer and weekend traffic into this rural area made up of small two-lane roads.
+Jungle Habitat wanted to expand and add an amusement park, but residents concerned with excessive traffic led the township to reject the needed variances combined with declining attendance as the novelty wore off, led the company to announce the park's closure in November 1976.
+Some of the animals in the wildlife park were subsequently moved to the then-recently established drive-through safari at Great Adventure in Jackson Township.
 The former site of Jungle Habitat in recent years has become a location for various Township activities such as the annual Fourth of July Fireworks display and is a popular regional mountain biking destination.